Tag Archives: friendship

 “Together they would travel on a boat with billowed sails…”

-As a boy, I had three very best friends: Paul, Philip, and Evans.
-There were certainly others, good friends all, but these three were special.
+As a boy, I had several very close friends: Paul, Philip, Jackie, Juddy, Jimmy, and Evans.
+There were certainly others, good friends all, but these guys were special.
 From ages eight to fourteen (and much longer with Paul), we were inseparable, at least during the summer.

 Summer days began early and ended as late as the grown-ups in our lives would allow.
-Baseball was our first fascination, but there was also ample space made for kickball, bike chases, lunches at the local sub shop, swimming, bowling, and all other activities comprising the “stuff” of childhood.
+Baseball was our first fascination, but there was also ample space made for kickball and bike chases and lunches at the local sub shop and swimming and bowling and all other activities comprising the “stuff” of childhood.
 We had great, uncomplicated fun.

 “A dragon lives forever, but not so little boys…”